defectedrebel/defectedrebel/README.md

 If I ignore you (if not afk) I probably don't want to int or I'm with freinds .

+Don't make sex-al jokes at me unless a close freind

+Death jokes or death threats esp to my freinds results in perm block .

 • Might add more here later